What is the Glycemic Index of Rice Cakes?

 It’s important to note that the glycemic index is not the only factor to consider when making dietary choices.
 Other factors, such as portion size, the presence of fats and proteins in a meal, and individual metabolic differences, can also influence how the body responds to carbohydrates.
 Nevertheless, the glycemic index provides a valuable tool for understanding the potential impact of different foods on blood sugar levels and can be used as a guide for making informed dietary decisions.

-See also Delicious Vietnamese Rice Cake Recipes for Every Occasion
+See also Delicious Korean Rice Cake Recipe

 The Importance of the Glycemic Index in Diet